eleanorhealth/pair-programming-exercise/stories/1-display-members.md

 ## Existing Behavior

 Member records are pulled from an API (https://randomuser.me).
 They are stored in redux in the `clinical` leaf.
+This represents your assigned caseload.

 The `MemberList` component receives an `Array<IMember>` prop, rendering the first and last name for each member.